 Hallucinations and delusions

-A hallucination is when you see, hear, feel, smell or even taste something that doesn’t exist.
+Hallucinations can affect all of your senses.
+A hallucination is when you see, hear, feel, smell or even taste something that isn't actually real.

 Visual hallucinations – seeing things